Why is a Chatbot so important?

 - Pattern-Heuristics Based Chatbots - use sophisticated pattern search techniques to find their answer

-- Machine Learning Chatbots - create new patterns and templates themselves in order to be able to return answers that were not preprogrammed.
+- Machine Learning Chatbots - create new patterns and templates themselves to be able to return answers that were not preprogrammed.

-The chatbot types are listed in order of difficulty to build.
-Machine Learning Chatbots are obviously the most difficult ones to build.
+The chatbot types are listed as difficult to build.
+Machine Learning Chatbots are the most difficult ones to build.

 Chatbots make use of language analytics technologies.
 These technologies are called:

 - NLP - Natural Language Processing.
-It is the ability of an application to digest and break down an incoming question message from a user as language, so an application can process it.
-And also the ability to analyze the input and construct an answering message in the natural language and post it back to the user.
+An application can digest and break down an incoming question message from a user as language so an application can process it.
+It also has the ability to analyze the input, construct an answering message in the natural language, and post it back to the user.

 - NLU - Natural Language Understanding.
 It is a subset of NLP and focuses on how to most effectively structure and model the input for optimal processing by an application.